cognesy/instructor-php/README.md

     responseModel: Person::class,
 );

-// But if you want to keep it simple and just analyze a piece of text:
+// ...but if you want to keep it simple, you can just pass a string:

 $value = (new Instructor)->respond(
     messages: "His name is Jason, he is 28 years old.",